Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-\subsubsection{Slope of Morning Limb Transmission Spectrum}
+\subsection{Slope of Morning Limb Transmission Spectrum}

 We use a parametric model to measure the scattering slope of the morning limb transmission spectrum.
-Following \cite{pont13,ohno20}, we define the planet radius $R_p (\lambda)$ as,
+Following previous work \cite{pont13,ohno20}, we define the wavelength-dependant planet radius,

-where $H$ is the atmospheric pressure scale height, $R_{p0}$ is the baseline planet radius, and $S$ is the slope of the transmission spectrum.
-We fit the morning limb spectrum of WASP-94A b using this parameterization and assuming $H$=1460 km.
-Fig.~\ref{fig:slope} shows constraints on the slope of the spectrum $S$=-1.33$\pm$0.23.
-Even though we do not use the extracted 2nd order spectrum to determine the slope, Fig.~\ref{fig:slope} panel ({\bf D}) shows that the fit is consistent with the 2nd order spectrum.
-We find a slope of $S=-1.33\pm0.23$ which is significantly smaller than a Rayleigh-scattering slope of $S=-4$.
-Instead, the slope is close to -1 as expected from grains in the settling regime with a constant mass fraction distribution of sizes \cite{pont13}.
-A constant slope over a wide wavelength range from the SOSS observations can be constraining for cloud and haze models, as many potential aerosol species have expected spectral features within this wavelength range \cite{wakeford15}.
+where $H$ is the atmospheric pressure scale height, $R_{p_0}$ is the baseline planet radius, and $S$ is the slope of the transmission spectrum.
+We fitted this parametrization to the morning limb spectrum of WASP-94A~b, assuming $H$=1460~km, which is the pressure scale height at WASP-94A~b's equilibrium temperature.
+Fig.~\ref{fig:slope} shows the posterior probability distributions, which constrain $S$=-1.37$\pm$0.23.
+This is inconsistent with the slope expected for Rayleigh scattering, which is $S$=-4 \cite{pont13}.
+Instead, the slope is close to the value expected from grains in the settling regime with a constant mass fraction distribution of sizes, which is $S=-1$ \cite{pont13}.